Aggregation of financial markets: Limit order book markets

-\begin{remark} We summarize how a discrete limit order book is associated to a piecewise linear iso-util: \begin{itemize} \item Each line segment of the iso-util corresponds to a limit order. \item If the line segment is in the ask part (i.e., to the right of the current supply level), then the limit order also appears on the ask side of the book. \item If the line segment is in the bid part (i.e., to the left of the current supply level), then the limit order also appears on the bid side of the book. \item The slope of the line segment corresponds to~$-P_{\frac{y}{x}}$, i.e., the negative of the inverse of the price of~$Y$ of the limit order. \item The height loss of a segment corresponds to the volume of the limit order. \item The current supply level~$y$ corresponds to the sum of the volumes of all limit sell orders, and the current supply level~$x$ corresponds to the sum of the dollar volumes of all limit buy orders. \end{itemize} \end{remark}
+\begin{remark} We summarize how a discrete limit order book is associated to a piecewise linear iso-util as follows: \begin{enumerate} \item[(i)] The current supply level $y$ corresponds to the sum of the volumes of all limit sell orders, and the current supply level $x$ corresponds to the sum of the dollar volumes of all limit buy orders. \item[(ii)] Each line segment of the iso-util corresponds to a limit order: Line segments in the ask part (i.e., to the right of the current supply level) correspond to limit sell orders (ask side of the book); line segments in the bid part (i.e., to the left of the current supply level) correspond to limit buy orders (bid side of the book). \item[(iii)] The slope of each line segment corresponds to~$-P_{\frac{y}{x}}$, i.e., the negative of the inverse of the price of $Y$ of the limit order. \item[(iv)] The height loss of a line segment corresponds to the volume of the limit order. \end{enumerate} \end{remark}

-\begin{remark} Notice that the slope of the line segment on the left hand side of the marked supply level~$(x,y)$ in Figure~\ref{fig:isoutil_from_LOB} is not the same as the slope of the line segment on the right hand side of~$(x,y)$.
-The difference of the slopes is in one-to-one relation to the bid-ask spread in the associated limit order book. \end{remark}
+\begin{remark} In Figure~\ref{fig:LOB_isoutil_settled}, notice that the slope of the line segment on the left-hand side of the current supply level $(x,y) = (5440,162)$ is not the same as the slope of the line segment on the right-hand side.
+In fact, the difference of the slopes is in one-to-one correspondence with the bid-ask spread in the associated limit order book. \end{remark}